abdalla8557/Electric-Vehicle-Trends-Distribution-in-Washington-/README.md

 This analysis is based on the publicly available **Electric Vehicle Population Dataset** from Washington State — tracking all registered EVs with attributes including make, model, type, range, and city of registration.

----

-*⭐ If you found this useful, feel free to star the repo!*